Boston Red Sox

 CENTER FIELD: Mookie Betts, Carl Yastrzemski (sometimes)

-Boston’s going to use a designated hitter on most days too, so David Ortiz, Wade Boggs, Manny Ramirez, and J.D.
-Martinez will see some at-bats there too.
+Boston’s going to use a designated hitter on most days too, so David Ortiz, Wade Boggs, Manny Ramirez, and Jim Rice will see some at-bats there too.

-That leaves inactive roster options Bobby Doerr, Rafael Devers, Dwight Evans, Joe Cronin, Jim Rice, Jimmy Collins, Fred Lynn, Reggie Smith, Rich Gedman, and Harry Hooper.
+That leaves inactive roster options Bobby Doerr, Rafael Devers, Dwight Evans, Jimmy Collins, Fred Lynn, J.D.
+Martinez, Mike Greenwell, Rich Gedman, and Harry Hooper.

-It’s a testament to Boston’s incredible depth that they have SIX Hall of Famers on their inactive roster!
+It’s a testament to Boston’s incredible depth that they have three Hall of Famers on their inactive roster!